episode6/disposables/README.md

 }
 ```

-There is also a `HasDisposables` interface which also extends `Disposable` and adds the method `boolean flushDisposed()` (DisposableManager implements HasDisposables).
-A DisposableManager will treat HasDisposables just like CheckedDisposables, where if `flushDisposed()` returns true, the object is considered disposed and it's removed from the collection.
+There is also a `HasDisposables` interface which also extends `Disposable` and adds the method `boolean flushDisposed()`.
+A DisposableManager will treat HasDisposables just like CheckedDisposables; if `flushDisposed()` returns true, the object is considered disposed and it's removed from the collection.
 The only real difference between `CheckedDisposable` and `HasDisposables` is the implied contract of what their respective methods do/don't do.

 ### Pausables
 The `pausables-core` module is intended for application components that can be paused (like android activities/fragments).
 It adds support for `Pausable`, another simple interface with two methods...